-Plexos model
+BID3 model

-- 3.48 Plexos is the tool which will be used to perform the NOA IC 2022/23 and employed by the ESO to carry out a range of economic analyses. - 3.49 Plexos is a pan European market model created by Energy Exemplar.
-Plexos will be used by the ESO to forecast the Socio-Economic Welfare (SEW) and the Attributable Constraint Costs (ACC). - 3.50 It is an economic dispatch model which can simulate all ENTESO-E power markets simultaneously from the bottom up i.e. it can model individual power stations for example.
+- 3.48 BID3 is the tool which will be used to perform the NOA IC 2022/23 and employed by the ESO to carry out a range of economic analyses. - 3.49 BID3 is a Pan European Market Model created by AFRY Management Consultants (formerly Pöyry).
+BID3 will be used by National Grid to forecast the Socio-Economic Welfare (SEW) and the Attributable Constraint Costs (ACC). - 3.50 A comprehensive guide to how National Grid uses BID3 for calculating constraints is available on our website15.
+It is an economic dispatch model which can simulate all ENTESO-E power markets simultaneously from the bottom up ie. it can model individual power stations for example.
 It includes demand, supply and infrastructure and balances supply and demand on an hourly basis.
-Plexos models the hourly generation of power stations on the system, taking into account fuel prices, historical weather patterns, socio-economic welfare and operational constraints. - 3.51 The GB electricity system in Plexos is represented by a series of zones that are separated by boundaries.
+BID3 models the hourly generation of power stations on the system, taking into account fuel prices, historical weather patterns, socio-economic welfare and operational constraints. - 3.51 The GB electricity system in BID3 is represented by a series of zones that are separated by boundaries.
 Generators are allocated to their relevant zone based on where they are located on the network, and then the appropriate demand is allocated to that zone.
 The boundaries, which represent the actual transmission circuits facilitating the zonal connectivity, have a maximum capability that restricts the amount of power which can be securely transferred to across them. - 3.52 The socio-economic welfare is calculated by summing the producer surplus, consumer surplus and interconnector revenue.
 The consumer surplus is the difference between the value of lost load and the wholesale price.
 The producer surplus is calculated and summed per plant based upon their Short Run Marginal Cost and the wholesale price.